Potatopy/loop-bot/README.md

 # loop-bot

-bot made by domain#0001 for .gg/loop
+bot made by domain#0001 for .gg/loop (at least thats the future vanity)

 ## Features
 - Welcome system